reisd/100daysMLChallenge/README.md

 ## Day 5 : Jul 13 , 2018

-**Today's Progress** : I finished initialized part hands-on exercises.
+**Today's Progress** : I finished initialization part hands-on exercises.

 **Thoughts** : initializing parameters make a lot of differences.
 I planned to do all the hands-on exericses but I am too tired now so I will spend more time learning tomorrow since tomorrow is saturday!!!